debrouwere/yaml2json/README.md

 }
 ```

-Use the `--human` flag to change output to this cleaner format.
+Use the `--prose` flag to change output to this cleaner format.
+Note that this flag automatically enables `--convert`, `--fussy` and `--keep-raw` as well.

-In most cases, you'll want to combine the `--human` flag with `--convert` (to parse any markup) and `--fussy` (so that your content isn't accidentally parsed as YAML.)

 ### Use from node.js